vercre/vc/docs/src/using/issuance/index.md

 The API is comprised of the a set of endpoints, called in sequence to issue a Credential.
 The sequence is determined both by the flow used to initiate the issuance process as well as such things as whether the issuer defers Credential issuance.

+The two primary sequences (or flows) are described below.

 ## Pre-Authorized Code Flow